r-kan/Quant-in-R/README.md

 simple financial applications &amp; analysis programs written in R language

 # R, as a programming language
 The R programming language is designed for statistical analysis, and is widely used in many area recently.
-Here, I will focus on one of the most adopted domain, financial analysis, to demonstrate the strength or R.  Besides, I shall pay extra attention to data visualizaiton in R.
+Here, I will focus on one of the most adopting domain, financial analysis, to demonstrate the strength or R.  Besides, I shall pay extra attention to data visualizaiton in R.

 # The SHY 'SHarpe Yield' strategy
 The introduced investment strategy, SHY 'SHarpe Yield', has a very simple computation model.
 It evaluates each stock by the SHY value, simply **yield** represents in a **sharpe ratio** way, i.e., its **mean** divided by its **standard deviation**.
 Given a list of concerned stocks, it computes the SHY value, and reports the stocks from highest to lowest SHY value.